dennisXZX/webpack-playground/README.md

 ### Todo

-- use ts-node in the backend
+- Use `ts-node` in the backend
-- apply eslint in the backend
+- Apply `eslint` in the backend
-- implement the express app properly (optimise routes config, add 404..etc)
+- Implement the Express app properly (optimise routes config, add 404..etc)
-- try another nodejs framework?
+- Try another Node.js framework?